-10.3 Landscape (color version only)
+10.3 LANDSCAPE (A-Scan)

-The CMX2-DL is a very portable and compact gauge with a 2.7" AMOLED display that is used in a portrait mode as standard.
+The FX70 is a very portable and compact gauge with a 2.7" AMOLED display that is used in a portrait mode as standard.
 In order to maximize the viewable A-Scan area of the display, the orientation of the display can be rotated to a landscape view for either right or left hand use.
 Just the A-Scan waveform portion will be expanded to include the entire 2.7" AMOLED display, improving the overall visibility during inspections.
 The procedures for enabling LANDSCAPE and toggling between portrait and landscape views are outlined below: